GabiPoli/-Power-BI-/README.md

 # Power-BI

-Hi, on this repository I will be posting some of my Power BI projects
+On this repository I will be posting some of my Power BI projects